Woodworthia "Marlborough mini"

 A nocturnal species, that is saxicolous and terrestrial.
 Found in a variety of habitats from the coast, where it inhabits boulder beach habitats, through to the alpine zone where it is associated with rocky habitats (screes, talus slopes, and rock outcrops).
 In the Wellington region, they are primarily restricted to coastal habitats.

 Can reach high densities in some habitats, but unlike other saxicolous Woodworthia species, they do not tend to congregate in large numbers within refuge sites.

 Viviparous (live-bearing).
 Up to two young born between February and March.

 As with other members of the Woodworthia genus, Minimac geckos are omnivorous, feeding on a variety of invertebrates, as well as the nectar and fruit / berries of native plants.

 Minimac geckos have been recorded with ectoparasitic mites in the wild.

-The Minimac gecko is classed as a "Not Threatened" species by DOC, although mammalian pests are a serious threat to them throughout their range.
+The Minimac gecko is classed as a "Declining" species by DOC, with mammalian pests being a serious threat to them throughout their range.
 This species is not being actively managed.